Sternarchella

-Sternarchella, the bulldog knifefish, is a genus of ghost knifefishes found at depths of 2-50 m in the main channel of large rivers in South America.
+Sternarchella, the bulldog knifefishes, is a genus of ghost knifefishes found at depths of 2-50 m in the main channel of large rivers in South America.
 Most are from the Amazon basin, but S. orthos is found both in the Amazon and Orinoco, S. orinoco is restricted to the Orinoco and S. curvioperculata restricted to the upper Paraná basin (however, the last species likely belongs in another genus, possibly Apteronotus).
 They are often common in their habitat.

 They have a blunt or pointed snout (none have the greatly elongated snout found in some other knifefish), reduced pigmentation and reach up to 18.5-40.5 cm in total length depending on the species.
 They feed on invertebrates and small fish.